aswinsubhash/SOLID-Principles-Using-Dart/README.md

   }
 }
 ```
-So thechnically, we could say it does implement all the contract functions, but in reality it does not provide the functionality.
+So technically, we could say it does implement all the contract functions, but in reality it does not provide the functionality.

 What you see here is that the `SmartWatch` only truly implements the `makeCall()` function.